 Nancy’s objectives for Canyon Cares include that it be used as a vessel for raising awareness of the needs of those in our community, and for learning of opportunities to serve, participate, and fulfill the needs of our community neighbors, drawing us closer together and making us a stronger community.

 Nancy earned an M.A. in Rehabilitation Counseling from Utah State University and a B.A. in Social Work from Michigan State University.

 Charlotte Whitley, Board Member

 Charlotte is previously from the Houston, Texas area.
 She and her husband Vann have been residents of Nederland, Colorado since 2013.
-Prior to 2013, Charlotte and her husband Vann lived in Texas where they raised their two sons now residents of Colorado.
+Prior to 2013, Charlotte and her husband Vann lived in Texas, where they raised their two sons who are now residents of Colorado.